Escape-From-Unturnov-II/ArmorPlus/README.md

 Fixes masks to actually protect the player.
 Vests can protect parts of the arms and legs and you can chose wether they should protect the stomach.
 It can be chosen if Hats should protect the face.
+Can spawn Custom UIEffects when equiping and unequiping hats and anabling / disabling nightvision.
+When Using Hat UIEffects and Glasses UIEffects make sure that the Glasses UIEffect Canvas SortOrder is higher than the on on for hats.

 The System is fully customizable and is a perfect addition to all PvP focused Servers.